 I am not saying leave your religion; I am simply being myself and expressing my personal experiences.
 If your religion makes you genuinely a better person; not only with those who share similar beliefs; then good for you.
 I simply believe that in order to really love something or someone you have to know it, not just conceptually but actually seek to understand it and experience it.
 The more you get to know something or someone the more your ability to understand will grow as well as your attachment; this is very true when seeking a relationship with the divine within and without.

 Most religions teachings aren’t the problem; to me the problem lies in the limited interpretation of those teaching it.
 God is not limited to one book or one building or one day a week.
 God is the infinite universe, which you can find within yourself and only when you truly understand yourself will you develop an intimate relationship with the divine.

 We say God/the universe has expressed itself in everything there is…Damn right!.

 Look around you, do you see everything looking the same?
 Hell no!.

 Nature is a big example of individuality while remaining connected.
-It is so diverse, it exists for its sake, it is not thinking about the rest of the world yet by thriving it helps everything and everyone around.
-We are also expressions of the great divine force, and just like in nature we are very diverse/different.
+It is so diverse, it exists for its sake, it is not thinking about the rest of the world– yet by thriving it helps everything and everyone around.
+We are also expressions of the great divine force and just like in nature we are very diverse.
 I don’t have to act like you to go to a heaven somewhere.
-My purpose in life is to be me and yours to be you.
+My purpose in life is to be me and yours should be to be you.

-To summarize; we can not go back to being children and waiting to be old would be foolish.
+To summarize; we can not go back to being children and waiting to be old in order to develop character/backbone would be foolish.
 It seems to me the solution is to embrace ourselves as we did in childhood.
-If we can combine the magic and authenticity of just being us; as we were during our childhood; with the wisdom life’s lessons has taught us so far, then we’ll be on the path to reclaiming ourselves; we’ll learn to embrace and love ourselves…that is when we are really living.
+If we can combine the magic and authenticity of just being us; as we were during our childhood; with the wisdom life’s lessons has taught us so far, then we’ll be on the path to reclaiming ourselves–we’ll learn to embrace and love ourselves…that is when we start to truly live!